-Life Coaching Tip: There is nothing you have to do to feel the way you would like to feel other than allow yourself to feel it.
-Stop telling yourself that you need circumstances to be different in order to be happy, and focus on how you can feel happy NOW.
-If you don’t recognize what you have and allow yourself to enjoy it, you will always keep chasing something that you will never find.
-Centering in sufficiency and gratitude can change everything.
+Life Coaching Tip: There is nothing you must do to feel the way you’d like to feel other than to allow yourself to feel it.
+Don’t tell yourself that you need your circumstances to be different to be happy.
+Instead, focus on how you can feel happy NOW.
+If you don’t recognize what you have and allow yourself to enjoy it, you will always keep chasing something that you will never catch.
+Centering on sufficiency and gratitude can be a game changer!

-I recently joined a new coaching mastermind group and I was thinking a lot about the ideas that had been discussed on our last call.
-My thoughts felt overwhelming because there are so many things that I want to implement and my brain was bouncing from one thing to the next.
+I recently joined a new coaching mastermind group, and I was thinking a lot about the ideas that had been discussed on our last call.
+I felt overwhelmed because there were so many things that I wanted to implement—so my brain was bouncing from one thing to the next.

 I was also thinking about my elderly father.
-He has been facing some serious health issues, and it has been sad for me to see him not feeling well.
-As I walked, I was strategically going over his schedule of appointments in my head, and trying to reassure myself that I hadn’t forgotten anything.
+He had been facing some serious health issues, and it had been sad for me to see him not feeling well.
+As I walked, I was strategically going over my dad’s schedule of appointments in my head, and I tried to reassure myself that I hadn’t forgotten anything.

-Oh, and then my thoughts bounced to the holidays.
-I mentally made a grocery list for Thanksgiving dinner, and tried to figure out when I will be able to get to the store.
-And then I thought about how quickly Christmas will be here.
+Then, my thoughts bounced to the holidays.
+I mentally made a grocery list for Thanksgiving dinner, and I tried to figure out when I would be able to get to the store.
+And then I thought about how quickly Christmas would arrive.

-Well, after a longer while than I care to admit, I realized what I was doing, and I stopped and looked up.
+After a while (longer than I care to admit), I realized what I was doing—so I finally stopped.
+And I looked up.

-There, right in front of me, was a stunning, tree that had lost most of its leaves but was full of red, plump berries.
+There, right in front of me, was a stunning tree that had shed most of its leaves but was full of red, plump berries.
 It was full of something else too: bright red cardinals.
 What a gorgeous sight!

-I watched them for quite a while, and listened to their beautiful calls.
-I took some deep breathes and became very present in the moment.
-And as you may have guessed, I FELT PEACEFUL, RELAXED AND I WAS ENJOYING MYSELF!
+I watched them for quite a while and listened to their beautiful calls.
+I took some deep breaths and became very present in the moment.
+And as you may have guessed, I FELT PEACEFUL AND RELAXED!
+I was enjoying myself!

-So, here’s another confession, this isn’t the first time I’ve become lost in thoughts of insufficiency.
+Okay, now here’s another confession . . . this isn’t the first time I’ve become lost in thoughts of insufficiency.

-However, I now have become much better at catching myself in this unhelpful thought flow.
-And I have learned that the best antidote to turn things around quickly is presence and gratitude.
+However, I’m much better at catching myself in this unhelpful thought flow.
+And I’ve learned the best way to turn things around quickly is presence and gratitude.

-When I decide to stop focusing on what might be lacking in my life and truly focus on all the goodness that I have right in front of me, peaceful feelings of contentment return.
+When I stop focusing on what’s lacking in my life and relish in all the goodness that’s right in front of me, peaceful feelings of contentment return.